maxwolf621/SpringNote/Annotations.md

     - The `scale` for a decimal(資料顯示到小數點第幾位) column.
       -  `double` in java maps to `double` in database : precision and scale not allow. but If our field that mapped to database's column is `double` but set up `columnDefinition`'s datatype as `decimal`, then the column which will be mapped define a datatype as `decimal` not `double`
       - `BigDecimal` in java maps to `decimal` in database

-### @PropertySource
-- Provides a simple declarative mechanism for adding a property source to Spring’s Environment.
-- There is a similar annotation for adding an array of property source files
-    > i.e `@PropertySources`
-## Security Annotations
-`@EnableWebSecurity` is used with `@Configuration` class to have the Spring Security configuration defined